facebookresearch/metaseq/preprocessing/books3/README.md

 * [sosek/bookscorpus](https://github.com/soskek/bookcorpus/issues/27#issuecomment-716104208)
 * [HuggingFace datasets](https://github.com/huggingface/datasets/pull/856)

-From the [sosek]((https://github.com/soskek/bookcorpus/issues/27#issuecomment-716104208)) download, filenames will need to be normalized first before putting into HDFS to coalesce.
+From the [sosek](https://github.com/soskek/bookcorpus/issues/27#issuecomment-716104208) download, filenames need to be normalized first before putting into HDFS to coalesce.
 The following series of bash commands can be applied to clean up filenames:

 ```
 First try: